 I think what I am struggling the most with about this situation is just the general well being of the patient.
 Granted I know that he's got very little brain function and he's been given ativan and what not, but it kills me to turn him and watch tears swell up in the corners of his eyes.
 Or even to stand next to him and watch him struggle for air while his lungs fill up with blood.
 I think lately we've been shipping so many success stories out that this particular case is difficult bc it breaks the current trend.
 I just keep putting myself in the shoes of his family members and can't get past how terrible it would be to watch a patient fade away in such a miserable fashion.
 This is no wearing out process, this man is straight deteriorating in to nothing and it's heartbreaking to watch.
 I can't understand how people can keep their love one's alive like that, I really can't.

 I had mentioned to a nurse my feeling regarding this situation and she responded with her remembering how it felt to be where I was and she agreed that yes it was a difficult time.
 But she said it in a way that was reassuring I would get past it.
 I'm curious... do I ever want to get past that?
 I mean yes to some degree, but in this moment it seems like it shouldn't be alright I can be ok with a patient existing like this.
 He's off our unit soon and from there I can only hope the best for him and his family in such a trying time.

-The Obesity of Americans--and Nurses
+The Natural Inventiveness of Nurses